Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Introduction

 \begin{itemize}

-\item [\textbf{(C5)}] We learn a function to maps vector embeddings into separate embeddings such that their Euclidean distances estimate the distances of the $q$-metric projections of the original embedding.
-We train this function on the dataset and generalize it to queries (Section \ref{section:approximation})\storelabel{C5}
+\item [{(C4)}] We learn a map from original embeddings to auxiliary embeddings whose Euclidean distances estimate $q$-metric or $\infty$-metric distances.
+We train this map on the dataset and generalize it to queries (Section \ref{section:approximation}).

 \end{itemize}